Training Deep Morphological Neural Networks as Universal Approximators: Deep morphological neural networks

 We can solve the recursive form for \( \mathbf{x}^{(L)} \) by unfolding the recursion, obtaining:

 where

 This expanded form shows that the network with \(L \geq 2\) is equivalent to a network with a single morphological layer, which is not a universal approximator.
 Hence, these types of networks require some sort of activation.
-For example in \citep{DiMa21}, their "\(\delta\) network" has two max-plus MP layers, which effectively reduce to one.
+For example in \citep{dimitriadis2021advances}, their "\(\delta\) network" has two max-plus MP layers, which effectively reduce to one.

-\paragraph{ASFs and layers combining max-plus and min-plus MPs.} One way to add complexity to the network is by including min-plus MP units.
-This can be done in two main ways: either by alternating between max-plus MP layers and min-plus MP layers, resulting in what is known as an Alternating Sequential Filter (ASF) \citep{Serr88}, or by incorporating both max-plus and min-plus MPs within the same layer, as proposed by \citet{mondal2019dense,DiMa21}.
-While these architectures appear more complex, they were not developed to address the fundamental limitations of max-plus MP-based networks.
-In fact, we demonstrate that even with the inclusion of min-plus MPs, these networks remain limited in their representational power without the use of activations.
+\paragraph{Min-max-plus networks and layers combining max-plus and min-plus MPs.} One way to add complexity to the network is by including min-plus MP units.
+This can be done in two main ways.
+The principled way of doing it is by a discretization of the representation theorem, yielding alternating min-plus and max-plus layers. resulting in what is sometimes called an Alternating Sequential Filter (ASF) \citep{serra1982image, serra1988image}.
+A second method is by incorporating both max-plus and min-plus MPs within the same layer, as proposed by \citet{mondal2019dense, dimitriadis2021advances}.
+While these architectures are more complex, and in the case of the min-max-plus network also come with theoretical guarantees, they both face fundamental limitations limiting their expressive power and trainability.
+We demonstrate that even with the inclusion of min-plus MPs, these networks remain limited in their representational power without the use of activations, and face severe optimization limitations related both to sparse, but also to uninformative gradients.

 By tracing the results of the max and min operations backwards, we can find a dependence of the output on the input and the parameters of the network.
-We prove the following theorems.
+The situation is illustrated in Figure~\ref{fig:network_diff_nondiff} of Appendix~\ref{appendix:b}.
+We prove Theorems~\ref{theorem:1} and \ref{theorem:2}.